 Your regular homeowner insurance policy may cover certain situations.
 Be sure to learn the signs of a termite infestation to keep damage at a minimum.
 Signs include insect tunnels near the foundation of your home, swollen floors and ceilings, or droppings and an unpleasant odor.
-If you have questions about what is covered, contact us for a free consultation.
+If you have questions about what is covered, contact us for a legal consultation.

 Maryland Termite Damage Lawyer